nf-core/eager/docs/usage.md

 > \* Not bundled with nf-core eager by default.

-Note that you can use the same configuration setup to save sets of reference files for your own use, even if they are not part of the iGenomes resource.
+Note that you can use the same configuration set-up to save sets of reference files for your own use, even if they are not part of the iGenomes resource.
 See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for instructions on where to save such a file.